-Prof Paris heads the Department of Medicine at the Swiss TPH since 2017 and received his Professorship at the University of Basel in 2018.
-He is considered an internationally recognized expert and researcher in the field of tropical and travel medicine.
-His areas of interest include the causes of endemic febrile diseases, development/evaluation of diagnostic methods and clinical research in (tropical) rickettsial illnesses and typhus-like illnesses affecting rural populations in Asia and Africa.
+Prof Paris is considered an internationally recognized expert and researcher in the field of tropical and travel medicine.
+His areas of interest include the causes of endemic febrile diseases, the evaluation of diagnostic methods and research into rickettsial illnesses – bacterial infections – and typhoid-like diseases affecting rural populations in Asia and Africa.

 Prof Melissa Penny is a professor at the Swiss Tropical and Public Health Institute (Swiss TPH) and the University of Basel.
 Currently Head of the Disease Dynamics unit at Swiss TPH, she has more than 14 years’ experience in developing mathematical and computational models in order to provide quantitative evidence to support infectious disease control and elimination decisions.